samuel-jimenez/GramEditor/docs/README.md

 ## Images and videos

-To add images or videos to the docs, upload them to another location (e.g., tehanu.liten.app, GitHub's asset storage) and then link out to them from the docs.
+To add images or videos to the docs, upload them to another location (e.g., gram.liten.app, GitHub's asset storage) and then link out to them from the docs.

 Putting binary assets such as images in the Git repository will bloat the repository size over time.

 ## Internal notes:

-- We have a Cloudflare router called `docs-proxy` that intercepts requests to `tehanu.liten.app/docs` and forwards them to the "docs" Cloudflare Pages project.
+- We have a Cloudflare router called `docs-proxy` that intercepts requests to `gram.liten.app/docs` and forwards them to the "docs" Cloudflare Pages project.
 - CI uploads a new version to the Pages project from `.github/workflows/deploy_docs.yml` on every push to `main`.

 ### Table of Contents